Quantum Bayesian Inference in Quasiprobability Representations: The Petz Map in Quasiprobability Formalisms

 \section{The Petz Map in Quasiprobability Formalisms}

 Now, our task is to express the Petz recovery map in its QPR, which we denote as $S^\mathcal{\petz}$.
-This obviously can be done by invoking the morphism for channels in Table \ref{tab:QHM} and then connecting it with \eqref{petz}.
+This obviously can be done by invoking the relationship between maps in Table \ref{tab:QHM} and then connecting it with \eqref{petz}.
 This gives:

 But, of course, this affords us no new insight.
 We are still relying entirely on the Hilbert space formalism.
 Nothing novel can be said in comparison to classical Bayesian inference as found in \eqref{bayesstoch}.
 Our specific task is as illustrated in FIG. \ref{commdiag}: write the Petz in a way that \textit{only quasiprobability-theoretic objects} (quasi-stochastic vectors, matrices and frames) \textit{are required}.